All Episodes

 increasing campus-wide awareness and visibility of the counseling center, and reducing lengthy wait times for prospective mentally ill clients.

-This is a college campus, a university campus, and they need outreach, outreach of the mentally ill.
+This is a college campus, a university campus, and they need outreach to the mentally ill.

 There are a lot of mentally ill people, and they're being ignored and taken for granted and underfunded and under-resourced and underrepresented, and most of them are people of color.